elias-henni/quoridor-game/README.md

 ```
 java --module-path ./javafx-sdk-17.0.10/lib --add-modules javafx.controls,javafx.fxml -jar quoridor-game/quoridor-game.jar
 ```
+- If you downloaded a different version of the javafx sdk then you will need to match the version number that you downloaded in the command above
+- For example: ```java --module-path ./javafx-sdk-**17.0.11**/lib --add-modules javafx.controls,javafx.fxml -jar quoridor-game/quoridor-game.jar```

 This command will launch the game and allow you to start playing.